-Farmers in Colombia are giving up producing coca, the main ingredient for cocaine.
-Instead, they’re farming coffee beans to protect animals.
+Farmers in Colombia are giving up producing coca, the main ingredient for cocaine, to farm coffee beans to protect wildlife.

 Colombia is home to over 50,000 species of animals and plants.
 Rare predators like ocelots, pumas and spectacled bears live in the forests of San Lucas.